-When the news emerged in January 29, 2020 that the Union Cabinet approved the latest set of amendments to the Medical Termination of Pregnancy Act, 1971 (MTP Act 1970), many hailed it as progressive stand on abortion for these modern times, as the medical technologies have been far advancing and gender equity been fast approaching.
+When the news emerged on January 29, 2020, that the Union Cabinet approved the latest set of amendments to the Medical Termination of Pregnancy Act, 1971 (MTP Act 1970), many hailed it as a progressive stand on abortion laws for these modern times, as the medical technologies have been far advancing and gender equity been fast approaching.
 As much progressive as the Medical Termination of Pregnancy (Amendment) Bill, 2020 (MTP Bill, 2020) seem to be, it does come across as being out of touch with some ground realities.

 In our work at Hidden Pockets we have been documenting many barriers that young women face when they need safe abortion.